Homo Sum Positive Psychology Interventions (Part Three).

 • Posadzki, P., & Jacques, S. (2009).
 Tai Chi and meditation: a conceptual (re) synthesis?
 Journal of Holistic Nursing, 27(2), 103-114.

 • Black, D. S., Irwin, M. R., Olmstead, R., Ji, E., Breen, E. C., & Motivala, S. J. (2014).
-Tai chi meditation effects on nuclear factor-κB signalling in lonely older adults: a randomized controlled trial.
+Tai chi meditation effects on nuclear factor-κB signalling in lonely older adults: a randomised controlled trial.
 Psychotherapy and psychosomatics, 83(5), 315.

 • Hart, M., & Alexander, S. (2011).
 The Best Meditations on the Planet: 100 Techniques to Beat Stress, Improve Health, and Create Happiness Just Minutes A Day.
 Fair Winds Press.